-The illegal logging industry is the most profitable nature resource crime around the world, generating an estimated USD 51 to 152 billion annually.
-Historically, efforts to combat illegal logging have focused on the possession of illegal timber, primarily identifying low-level actors.
-However, illegal logging is facilitated by complex and sophisticated networks, and low-level actors receive only a small portion of the proceeds, while the majority of profits go to intermediaries, exporters and retailers.
+Illegal logging is the most profitable natural resource crime around the world, generating an estimated USD 51 to 152 billion annually.
+Historically, efforts to combat illegal logging have focused on the possession of illegal timber, but illegal logging is facilitated by complex and sophisticated global networks.
+Low-level actors receive only a small portion of the proceeds, while the majority of profits go to intermediaries, exporters and retailers.

-Increasingly, efforts to combat this trade are shifting to “follow the money” approaches which attempt to identify illegal logging by tracking illicit financial flows and highlight the role of the larger network of powerful facilitators.
-These approaches focus on schemes involving networks of shell companies, tax avoidance, and money laundering.
+Increasingly, efforts to combat this trade aim to “follow the money” by tracking illicit financial flows and revealing powerful criminal networks that facilitate illegal logging.
+These approaches focus on schemes that depend on networks of shell companies, tax avoidance, and money laundering.

 What is Money Laundering?

 Money laundering is defined as the “processing of criminal proceeds to disguise their illegal origin.”
 Due to the illegal nature of money laundering, precise estimates of the scope of money laundering are difficult to produce.
 However, a study by the United Nations Office of Drugs and Crime (UNODC) estimated that in 2009 criminal proceeds around the world account for 3.6% of global GDP, with 2.7% laundered, equivalent to USD 1.6 billion.

 Most anti-money laundering efforts focuses on two primary types of laundering, through cash or the financial system.
 However, a third category of money laundering focuses on laundering through trade (trade-based money laundering).